Planning, preparing and organizing your book content is the first step in producing your novel.

 Any graphic files you plan on including in your book—photos, illustrations, and artwork of any kind—should be saved as either .jpeg or .png file format.

 Print or eBook?
 Or Both?

 First, you must determine if you are creating an 6x9 inch printed novel and/or an ebook.
 If you plan to make an ebook you will need to choose from BookWright’s licensed ebook fonts.
 Even if you are not immediately planning an ebook, it’s a good idea to use these fonts in the event you choose to output an ebook in the future.
 All the Blurb Flourish templates composed of only ebook licensed fonts.
-This guide provides direction to first develop a printed or fixed-format .epub ebook, followed by instructions to also create a reflowable .mobi ebook.
+This guide provides direction to first develop a printed or fixed-format .epub ebook.